-The Cotswolds AONB covers Alderton Hill and Dumbleton Hill and extends right down to the northern edge of the settlement of Alderton.
+The Cotswolds National Landscape covers Alderton Hill and Dumbleton Hill and extends right down to its boundary on the northern edge of Alderton.
 To the south of Alderton, Langley Hill, Dixton Hill and Oxenton Hill are also part of the National Landscape and the land between these outliers, known as the Teddington and Greet Vale, is designated as a Special Landscape Area (SLA) in the Tewkesbury Borough Plan.